jhirvioja/turkublacksox/README.md

 # Turku Black Sox Eleventy Website

 This is a website for the Finnish non-profit amateur baseball team Turku Black Sox.
 It serves as a learning project for me personally, and as an example of how an Eleventy page can be built and served from a GitHub repo to GitHub Pages.
+Since June 2022 the site content is also pulled from Contentful, and a webhook builds the static site via GitHub Actions everytime something is published in Contentful.

 ## Live